mia-platform/documentation/docs/development_suite/endpoint-overview/endpoint-overview.md

 ![Proxy filter](img/proxy-filter.png)

-In the following example, the Endpoint Overview result is filtered to display only the endpoints into *Tenant Overview Test* project having both *PRE Decorator* and *Authentication* set to *false* and *User Group Permission* features set to *true* which are *Proxed By* the proxy *Cross Project Test*.
+In the following example, the Endpoint Overview result is filtered to display only the endpoints into *Tenant Overview Test* project having both *PRE Decorator* and *Authentication* set to *false* and *User Group Permission* features set to *true* which are *Proxied By* the proxy *Cross Project Test*.

 ![Filter](img/filter.png)